iamthefrogy/frogy/README.md

     ```

 **TODO**
-- ✅  ~~Efficient folder structure management~~
+- ✅  Efficient folder structure management
-- ✅  ~~Resolving subdomains using Massdns~~
+- ✅  Resolving subdomains using Massdns
-- ✅  ~~Add dnscan for extened subdomain enum scope~~
+- ✅  Add dnscan for extened subdomain enum scope
-- ✅  ~~Add scope for extened subdomain enum scope~~
+- ✅  Add scope for extened subdomain enum scope
-- ✅  ~~Eliminate false positives.
-Currently around 2% to 4% false positives are there.~~
+- ✅  Eliminate false positives.
+Currently around 2% to 4% false positives are there.
-- ✅  ~~Bug Fixed, for false positive reporting of domains and subdomains.~~
+- ✅  Bug Fixed, for false positive reporting of domains and subdomains.
-- ✅  ~~Searching domains through crt.sh via registered organization name from WHOIS instead of domain name created some garbage data.
-Filtered result to only grab domains and nothing else.~~
+- ✅  Searching domains through crt.sh via registered organization name from WHOIS instead of domain name created some garbage data.
+Filtered result to only grab domains and nothing else.
+- ✅  Now finds live websites on all standard/non-standard ports.

 #### Thanks to the authors of the tools used in this script.
 Initial repo created - A few weeks back below date.<br/>